 Fritz: Fritz the Cat was a cartoon from the mid-1960s starring who else but Fritz the Cat.

 Garfield: Star of cartoons and movies, the tubby tabby Garfield might share his name with your kitten.

-Gatsby: F. Scott Fitzgerald's classic novel centers on wealthy playboy Jay Gatsby who rules the social scene, just like your kitten does now.
-Or, for fun, try Catsby.
+Gatsby: F. Scott Fitzgerald's classic novel centers on wealthy playboy Jay Gatsby, who rules the social scene Or, for fun, try Catsby.

-Hoover: If your kitten grabs every kitchen scrap that falls to the floor, you might consider calling him Hoover.
+Hoover: If your kitten grabs every kitchen scrap that falls to the floor, you might consider calling him Hoover like the vacuum brand.

 Houdini: Can your kitten escape from any room in your house?
 If so, Houdini might be the perfect name.